-Pan-Roasted Brussels Sprouts with Thai Sweet Chili – Orange Glaze is a party in your mouth!
+Pan-Roasted Brussels Sprouts with Sweet Chili Orange Glaze are a party in your mouth!
 This flavorful vegetable side dish is super easy to pull together on your stovetop!

 Yes, my friends, I'm here with another amazing Brussels sprouts side dish!
 I'm seriously hoping I live forever with all the Brussels sprouts goodness I've consumed in my lifetime!